SCLW/Circuitry-Based-Sound/readme.md

 <img src="https://github.com/SCLW/Circuitry-Based-Sound/blob/master/img/CMOS_Synthesizer.jpg">

 It simplifies prototyping and makes customized configurations highly flexible.
 The experimenter boards can serve as sound modules for interactive music in live performance or installative environments as well as for algorithmic compositions.
 By combining several boards with different logic functions, complex switching performance can be achieved, ranging from  modulated frequencies and interesting audio spectra to slow, rhythmic pulses or tone sequences.
-For interconnecting the boards, jumper cables can be used as patch cords.
+Audio and control signals are exchanged between boards via jumper cables or wires.
 A wide range of circuit examples with CMOS chips can be found on DIY websites and are a subject of discussion in various internet forums.
 These circuits can be a good basis for experimenting with CMOS chips.
 In addition, it is recommendable to use data sheets for all active components used in electronic projects.

 <img src="https://github.com/SCLW/Circuitry-Based-Sound/blob/master/img/Experimenter_Modules.jpg">

-Furthermore, the project includes laser-cutting files for a console on which the modules can be mounted. [...] intended for musical performance.
-The frame's surface has mounting holes for the experimenter boards and for power distribution.
+Furthermore, the project includes laser-cutting files for a desktop console on which the boards can be mounted with screws.
+A power supply can be connected through the frame via banana connectors and distributed to the each board.

 <img src="https://github.com/SCLW/Circuitry-Based-Sound/blob/master/img/acrylic_transparent.jpg">